IoLanguage/io/README.md

 * [Any Linux Distribution](#any-linux-distribution)
 * [MS Windows](#ms-windows)

+Io comes with [Eerie](https://github.com/IoLanguage/eerie) — the package manager.
+If you want to build without Eerie you can use `-DWITHOUT_EERIE=1` option in cmake command.

 NOTE: If you are installing in a production environment, use `cmake -DCMAKE_BUILD_TYPE=release ..` in all the `cmake ..` lines below.
 This tells CMake to compile with standard optimizations.
 Without the `-DCMAKE_BUILD_TYPE=release` addition the resulting binaries will have been compiled in debug mode with no standard C optimizations applied.

 OS X